jpgill86/neurotic/docs/metadata.rst

 Data files must be stored on the local computer for *neurotic* to load them and display their contents.
-If the files are available for download from a remote server, *neurotic* can be configured to download them for you to the local directory specified by ``data_dir`` if the files aren't there already.
+If the files are available for download from a remote server (e.g., a web site, an FTP server, or Google Drive), *neurotic* can be configured to download them for you to the local directory specified by ``data_dir`` if the files aren't there already.

 Specify the URL to the directory containing the data on the remote server using ``remote_data_dir``. *neurotic* expects the local ``data_dir`` and the